 Guadalupe Cardona & Jorge H. RodriquezCo-chairs of the 50th Chicano Moratorium Planning Committee

-An organizer of the 1970 strike that shut down Williams CollegeFrank JoyceA peace activist who learned of the Kent State shootings while visiting a village in North Vietnam that was bombed by the US
+An organizer of the 1970 strike that shut down Williams CollegeFrank JoyceA peace activist who learned of the Kent State shootings while visiting a village in North Vietnam

 Amanda MillerCreated a map of the National Student Strike while a student at the University of Washington